SDB:NVIDIA drivers

 Kernels in Leap 15.2 or higher (and Tumbleweed since Kernel 6.2.1) will, by default, refuse to load any unsigned kernel modules on machines with secure boot enabled.

-During the NVIDIA driver installation on a secureboot system a MOK keypair is being created and the kernel modules been signed with the created private key.
-The created certificate (public key) remains on the storage below /var/lib/nvidia-pubkeys, but it also needs to be imported to the list of to be enrolled MOK pubkeys.
+During the NVIDIA driver installation on a secureboot system a MOK keypair is created and the kernel modules are signed with the created private key.
+The created certificate (public key) remains on the storage below /usr/share/nvidia-pubkeys, and the installer attempts to import it to the list of to-be-enrolled MOK pubkeys.

 Nvidia-secureboot-enrollKey.jpg

-In case you miss the timeout for certificate enrollment after first reboot, you can easily import again the certificate by running the following command:
+In case the import fails (for example, when no root password is set), or you miss the timeout for certificate enrollment after first reboot, you can easily import the certificate again by running the following command:

 • For nvidia-gfxG0X (X < 6):